Four-star general in eye of U.S. cyber storm

 HEADING FOR RETIREMENT

-More controversial has been the NSA's construction of a $1.2 billion data center in Utah, which has fanned concerns about the agency's expansive eavesdropping capabilities.
+More controversial has been the NSA's construction of a $2 billion data centre in Utah, which has fanned concerns about the agency's expansive eavesdropping capabilities.

 NSA whistleblower William Binney, a former senior crypto-mathematician, last year accused the agency of building the Utah facility to collect data on virtually every American, including private emails, cellphone calls and Google searches.